bootlin/snagboot/docs/board_setup.md

 after powering the board, you should see a USB DFU device appear on your host system.

-## The special case of AM335 devices
+## The special case of TI AM335x devices

 The ROM code sets up a boot device list and for each device, will try to perform either a memory boot or a peripheral boot.
 If it fails, it will loop around and